bcaffo/regmodsbook/manuscript/14_binary.md

 100 dollars if he wins and 2 dollars if he loses.)
 The implied probability that the horse loses is {$$}50 / (1 + 50){/$$}.

-It's interesting
+It's an interesting
-to note that the house sets the odds (hence the implied probability) only by the bets coming in.
+side note that the house sets the odds (hence the implied probability) only by the bets coming in.
 They take a small fee for every bet win or lose (the rake).
 So, by setting the odds dynamically as the bets roll in, they can guarantee that they make money (risk free) via the rake.
 Thus the phrase "the house always wins" applies literally.
 Even more interesting is that by the wisdom of the crowd, the final probabilities tend to match the percentage of times that event happens.
-That is, 50 to 1 horses tend to win about 1 out of 51 times, even though that 50 to 1 was set by a random collection of mostly uninformed bettors.
-This is why even your sports junkie friend with seemingly endless sports knowledge can't make a killing betting on sports; the crowd is just too smart as a group even though all of the individuals know less.
+That is, house declared 50 to 1 horses tend to win about 1 out of 51 times and lose 50 out of 51 times, even though that 50 to 1 was set by a random collection of mostly uninformed bettors.
+This is why even your sports junkie friend with seemingly endless up to date sports knowledge can't make a killing betting on sports; the crowd is just too smart as a group even though most of the individuals know much less.

-Finally, and then I'll get back on track, many of the machine learning algorithms work on the principle of the wisdom of crowds: many small dumb models can make really good models.
+Finally, and then I'll get back on track, many of the machine learning algorithms work on this principle of the wisdom of crowds: many small dumb models can make really good models.
 This is often called ensemble learning, where a lot of independent weak classifiers are combined to make a strong one.
 Random forests and boosting come to mind as examples.
+In the Coursera Practical Machine Learning class, we cover ensemble learning algorithms.

-Probabilities are between 0 and 1.
+Getting back to the issues at hand, recall that probabilities are between 0 and 1.
 Odds are between 0 and infinity.
 So, it makes sense to model the log of the odds (the logit), since it goes from minus infinity to plus infinity.
-The logit is defined as
+The log of the odds is called the
+logit:

 {$$}
 g = \mathrm{logit}(p) = \log(p / 1 - p)
 {/$$}

-We can go backwards from the logit to the probability with the so-called expit
+We can go backwards from the logit to the probability with the so-called expit (inverse logit):

 {$$}
-\mathrm{expit}(g) = e^g / (1 + e^g) = p.
+\mathrm{expit}(g) = e^g / (1 + e^g) = 1 / (1 + e^{-g}) = p.
 {/$$}

 ## Modeling the odds